bitcoin/bitcoin/CONTRIBUTING.md

 ----------------------

 Most communication about Bitcoin Core development happens on IRC, in the
 #bitcoin-core-dev channel on Freenode.
-The easiest way to participate in IRC is
+The easiest way to participate on IRC is
 with the web client, [webchat.freenode.net](https://webchat.freenode.net/).
 Chat history logs can be found on [http://www.erisian.com.au/bitcoin-core-dev/](http://www.erisian.com.au/bitcoin-core-dev/)